agdamsbo/daDoctoR/README.md

 I'm currently working on improving the code to be more universal
 - Include sample data to use with special functions
 - Include coding examples with all functions
+- Add functionality for variable selection to otger 'rep_' functions, like 'rep_lm'.

 ## New functions
 - Test for confounders and/or effect modifiers